ucsf-deb/bifs/README.rst

     likelihood_choices - list of current choices (see above) likelihood_scale - the assumed (const) noise level in k-space

-    bessel_approx_lims - limits for bessel approximtion for rice distribution - see paper referenced in code
+    bessel_approx_lims - limits for bessel approximation for rice distribution - see paper referenced in code

-    bessel_approx_array - array for bessel approximtion for rice distribution - see paper referenced in code
+    bessel_approx_array - array for bessel approximation for rice distribution - see paper referenced in code

-    rice_denom_cutoff - cutoff for the demoninator of the closed form of the posterior with a Gaussian prior and Rician likelihood derived from bessel approximation
+    rice_denom_cutoff - cutoff for the denominator of the closed form of the posterior with a Gaussian prior and Rician likelihood derived from bessel approximation
                         see paper referenced in code

-    param_func_type - string specifying the k-space BIFS paramter function to use
+    param_func_type - string specifying the k-space BIFS parameter function to use
                       current choices are:
                       "Inverse Power Decay"